3-carboxy-cis,cis-muconate cycloisomerase

-Hence, this enzyme has one substrate, 2-carboxy-2,5-dihydro-5-oxofuran-2-acetate, and one product, cis,cis-butadiene-1,2,4-tricarboxylate.
+The enzyme has one substrate, 2-(carboxymethyl)-5-oxo-2,5-dihydro-2-furoic acid, which is converted to 3-carboxy-cis,cis-muconic acid.

 This enzyme belongs to the family of isomerases, specifically intramolecular lyases.
 The systematic name of this enzyme class is 2-carboxy-2,5-dihydro-5-oxofuran-2-acetate lyase (decyclizing).
 Other names in common use include beta-carboxymuconate lactonizing enzyme, and 3-carboxymuconolactone hydrolase.
 This enzyme participates in benzoate degradation via hydroxylation.